Rockfill Dams: What They Are and How They Work

 These dams have their unique features, such as size, height, and storage capacity, and have played an important role in providing hydroelectric power, irrigation, and drinking water to their respective regions.

-How long do rockfill dams last?
+How do rockfill dams handle water seepage?

-Are rockfill dams environmentally friendly?
+Are rockfill dams safe during earthquakes?

 Conclusion